CPS-Innovation/digital-sop/docs/playbooks/Lifecycle/40-Live-Playbook/index.md

 # Live Playbook

-!!! note "Work in Progress"
+!!! note "Note: Work in Progress"

     This playbook is a direct copy of the [GDS agile guidelines](https://www.gov.uk/service-manual/agile-delivery) and serves as a starting point for CPS specific implementations.